 On cost basis and flight times alone, Blue Edge offers a more economical method of commercial travel.
 Coupled with the use of hydrogen fuel, it will end up changing energy requirements globally, leading to a massive reduction in hydrocarbons and hydrogen fuel becoming mainstream.
 That, in turn, will slow global warming and reduce pollution to help preserve our world for future generations.

-I would like to thank Drew Blair for creating and collaborating with us on his new aircraft concept, to learn more visit the Blue Edge website.
-I would also like to thank Martin Rico for creating the images.
+The Blue Edge concept was imagined in January 2019 by Charles Bombardier in collaboration with Drew Blair.
+To learn more visit the Blue Edge website.
+The images were created by Martin Rico.
 Martin studied design at the University of Buenos Aires and works as an Industrial Designer for the ICAO.
 If you would like to submit an idea about the future of aviation, we invite you to visit ICAO’s future of aviation website.